-20 Best Apps for Samsung Galaxy J7 Prime
+20 Best Apps for Samsung Galaxy J7 Prime - Androidcure

 5. Google Now Launcher

 Google Now launcher was quite a revolutionary launcher.
 Unlike other launcher applications, here, you would just need to say the magic word, ‘OK Google’!
-After that you can instruct Google Now you search for a nearest restaurant, play your favorite song, to place a call and much more.
+After that you can instruct Google Now you search for the nearest restaurant, play your favorite song, to place a call, and much more.

 What this launcher application offers, at ease to your phone, simply, and perfection.
 Even, I’m using it personally on my OnePlus 3.
-It works very smooth, and make overall experience good, and easy.
+It works very smoothly, and makes the overall experience good, and easy.

 6. PushBullet

-PushBullet can be very useful for some of us, or might be for most of us.
-Have you ever wondered if you get to reply your messages, that could be your Whatsapp messages, Facebook messages etc from your desktop?
+PushBullet can be very useful for some of us or might be for most of us.
+Have you ever wondered if you get to reply to your messages, that could be your Whatsapp messages, Facebook messages, etc from your desktop?
 Very interesting, I guess!

 This app helps you in making all your devices as the one multi-functional device.
-Sometimes, while working, you don’t have to switch to your mobile to reply the whatsapp messages of your friends or colleagues.
+Sometimes, while working, you don’t have to switch to your mobile to reply to the WhatsApp messages of your friends or colleagues.

-It is an easy, simple and interesting application for you to try.
+It is an easy, simple, and interesting application for you to try.

 7. PPSSPP Emulator

 Would you like to play PSP games on your phone, then, this is the app for you.
 PPSSPP Emulator lets you play your favorite PSP games.
 No matter what you prefer, PSP had its own collection that covers a vast range of games, perhaps, you would be searching for such a thing.
-Game such a God of War, Naruto, etc., Can be played with an ease.
+Game such a God of War, Naruto, etc., Can be played with ease.

 The Emulator supports most of the titles that released for this console.
-For customization, the emulator comes with a set of options, to tune it for better performance, and personal game play.
+For customization, the emulator comes with a set of options, to tune it for better performance, and personal gameplay.

 Must see: